atsta/VisitorAndAspectJTask/README.md

 make VisitorRun

 AspectJ case:
-Replace ASPECTJRT path to point to the installed AspectJ make aspectJRun
+Replace ASPECTJRT path to point to the installed AspectJ; make aspectJRun